 To get access to the extra channels available on DAB, you'll need to buy a DAB radio.
 These are becoming more and more common, and come in a good range of colours and styles.
 You can now get handheld, tabletop, clock radio, hi-fi and in-car DAB radios, at fairly reasonable prices.
 There's also now a mobile phone, the Lobster 700, that can get DAB.
 Digital radio sets are generally a little more pricey than standard FM radios, but you're paying for the newer technology and to get the extra channels and improved reception on offer to DAB listeners.

 DAB radios can be bought from high street stores, but you can quite often get a bargain price from the Internet.
-We recommend you try: Tesco, Comet, Currys, Empire Direct or 24-7 Electrical for online deals.
+We recommend you try: Tesco or Currys for online deals.

 If you're looking for a PC USB DAB radio - try Maplin